AdobeDocs/release-notes.en/current.md

     _Release date_

     The release date for Cloud Manager in Experience Manager as a Cloud Service 2022.01.0 is 20 January 2022.
-    The next release is planned for 10 February 2022.
+    The next release is planned for 31 March 2022.

     _New features_